 Where can I get more information?

-The rules regarding payment of fees and refunds are in the Examination Regulations, Appendix I, Paragraph 6.
+The rules regarding payment of fees and refunds are in the Examination Regulations, Regulations on Financial Matters, Section 1, Subsection 3.
 You can also discuss payments and refunds with your college.